PatTCor/ebola_drc/data/README.md

 6. 20180914, 20180915, 20180917: no vaccination numbers reported.
 7. 20181012: number of suspected cases under investigation not reported.
 8. 20181111: probable and confirmed cases 'cleaned up'; as a result, there may be jumps in the number of confirmed/probable cases, and in the number of deaths in each health zone.
+9. 20190107 total vaccines was reported 58866, but was corrected to be 56866 the next report.
+This WAS corrected in the data
+10. 20190201: Vaccine report for Beni was missreported as 24435.
+This was clarified the next report as 20435.
+This WAS corrected in the data
+20190218: The case reported in Bunia was reclassified to be in Rwampara instead.
+"Bunia" has ceased to have any data reported since while "Rwampara(Bunia)" has data since this date.
+This data is labeled under health zone "Rwampara."
+11. There were a few reports in which the total vaccines reported did not equal the sum of the vaccines for each health zone in the report.
+The actual caculated total vaccines from each health zone is what was used in this data.